MCKY0822/MCKY0822/README.md

 Hi, I'm Michael Montana, a passionate career shifter and aspiring Full Stack Developer.
 I graduated with a degree in Computer Science in 2012 and have since gathered diverse experiences in various roles before diving into the world of web development.

-## Professional Background

-- **Bufufu Analytics** (2024-Present)
-  *Junior Python Developer*
-  Assist in developing and maintaining Python applications by writing clean code, participating in code reviews, and collaborating on design and troubleshooting.

-- **Freelance General Virtual Assistant** (2020-Present)
-  - Virtual assistant for various clients
-  - Invoicing clerk
-  - Staff scheduling management

-- **Daewoo Engineering** (2015-2020)
-  *Security Supervisor*
-  Led security operations, managed personnel, and ensured the safety of assets.

-- **Hyundai Engineering** (2013-2014)
-  *Document Controller and PC Operator*
-  Managed engineering documents and assisted in IT operations.

 ## Currently Learning

 I am currently expanding my technical skills, focusing on: